Lip Tie & Tongue Tie Release

 Lip Tie & Tongue Tie Release Procedure

 Tethered oral tissues are something talked about very little in dental school.
 It’s a lesser known area of dentistry, and a lot of dentists don’t treat the condition.
-Dr. Lacey was the first dentist in New Orleans to treat this issue for babies, children, and adults.
+Dr. Lacey was the first preferred provider in the NOLA area treating this condition.

 Many newborn babies struggling to breastfeed because their lips and tongues can’t move appropriately.
 With a 30-45 second laser surgery, the baby can move their tongue and lips like they should, and are able to have a productive breastfeeding relationship, after working with a lactation consultant and a speech therapist that specializes in feeding.

 Dr. Lacey uses a Light Scalpel CO2 laser for the procedure.
 The laser works for quicker healing and less associated pain.
 It’s a life changing procedure, and it’s one we’re very proud to offer at Southern Dental Care.

 Dr. Lacey has traveled to three different states to learn from some of the most knowledgeable dentists, IBCLCs (lactation consultants), and SLPs (speech therapists) in the nation about this condition and procedure.
 She performs this procedure on an average of three babies per week in-office.